datafolklabs/cement/doc/source/dev/logging.rst

 interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

-The following log handlers are included and maintained with Cement2:
+The following log handlers are included and maintained with Cement:

-    * :ref:`LoggingLogHandler <cement2.ext.ext_logging>`
+    * :ref:`LoggingLogHandler <cement.ext.ext_logging>`

-Please reference the :ref:`ILog <cement2.core.config>` interface
+Please reference the :ref:`ILog <cement.core.config>` interface
 documentation for writing your own log handler.

 Logging Messages